filecoin-project/filecoin-docs/docs/reference/README.md

 #### Local Devnets (on your local machine)
    - See [**Run a Local Devnet** in Filecoin Docs](https://docs.filecoin.io/build/local-devnet/)
    - [Textile's Local Devnet with mocked sectorbuilder](https://docs.textile.io/powergate/localnet/#localnet-with-lotus-client)
-       - for faster storage app prototyping, has a mocked sectorbuilder for faster API usage and deal confirmation
+       - for faster storage app prototyping, it has a mocked sector builder for faster API usage and deal confirmation

 #### Containers & Virtualization